vapoursynth/bestsource/README.md

 *viewid*: The view id to output, this is currently only used for some mv-hevc files and is quite rare.

 *showprogress*: Print indexing progress as VapourSynth information level log messages.

+*max_decoders*: The maximum number of decoder instances kept around, defaults to 4 but when decoding high resolution content it may be beneficial to reduce it to 1 to reduce peak memory usage.
+For example 4k h264 material will use approximately 250MB of ram in addition to the specified cache size for decoder instance.
+Passing a number outside the 1-4 range will set it to the biggest number supported.

 *level*: The log level of the FFmpeg library.
 By default quiet.
 See FFmpeg documentation for allowed constants.
 Mostly useful for debugging purposes.